MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 If a SharePoint site owner’s segment changes, the user won't be able to access the site if their segment doesn't match any of the segments associated with the site.
 To allow the user to access the site, a SharePoint admin must associate the user's new segment with the site.

 If a compliance administrator changes an existing policy, the change may impact the compatibility of the segments associated with a site.
 For example, segments that were once compatible may no longer be compatible.
 A SharePoint admin must change the segments associated with an affected site accordingly.
+[Learn how to create an information barriers policy compliance report in PowerShell](info-barriers-report.md)

 Any sharing links will only work if a user's new segment or the new information barrier policy still allows the user to access the site.